berylliumsec/nebula_watcher/README.md

 **IMPORTANT**

-**Note that your plain-text NMAP results should be in the a directory called results if you dont pass a custom directory as an argument.
-Likewise he output diagram will be written into the current working directory to a file titled `ethical_hacking_activity.png` if you do not pass a custom filename.
-You may have to zoom into the diagram if you have a lot of IP addresses with open ports**.
+Your plain-text NMAP results should be in the a directory called results if you dont pass a custom directory as an argument.
+Likewise the output diagram will be written into the current working directory to a file titled `ethical_hacking_activity.png` if you do not pass a custom filename.

+You may have to zoom into the diagram if you have a lot of IP addresses with open ports

-**A state file named `state.json` is written to the current working directory to preserve states even when you close the monitoring tool.**
+A state file named `state.json` is written to the current working directory to preserve states even when you close the monitoring tool.

 ## How It Works